 Benefits of the i/Blue Imaging System

-- Puts the cancer into context within the bladder
+- Composite images placing the cancer into context within the bladder

-- Adapts seamlessly to most types of endoscopes on the market
+- Adapts to most endoscopes on the market

 i/Vision ™ Imaging System